Marilyn Musgrave

-Marilyn Neoma Musgrave (née Shuler; born January 27, 1949), American politician, is a former Republican member of the United States House of Representatives who served from 2003 to 2009, representing the 4th District of Colorado.
+Marilyn Neoma Musgrave (née Shuler; born January 27, 1949), is an American politician and a former Republican member of the United States House of Representatives who served from 2003 to 2009, representing the 4th District of Colorado.

 Musgrave served on the Agriculture and Small Business Committees.
 In the 110th Congress, she served as Ranking Minority member of the Specialty Crops, Rural Development, and Foreign Agriculture subcommittee.
 She also served as the Region Two representative for the Republican Steering Committee.
 She was the first Republican woman elected to Congress from Colorado.

 Musgrave lost her seat in 2008 to Democratic challenger Betsy Markey by a 56 to 44 percent margin.

-As of 2009, Musgrave works for the Susan B. Anthony List, a non-profit that supports anti-abortion women in politics.
+After leaving office in 2009, Musgrave worked for the Susan B. Anthony List, a non-profit that supports anti-abortion women in politics.

 Background and early political career

 Musgrave was born Marilyn Neoma Shuler in Greeley, Colorado.
 She graduated from Eaton High School in 1968, and attended Colorado State University (CSU) in Fort Collins, graduating with a B.A. in social studies in 1972.
 Musgrave married while attending CSU.
 She and her husband Steve Musgrave settled in Fort Morgan, south of Greeley, where they owned and operated a bale stacking business.
 Musgrave also taught school.
 The Musgraves have four children and eight grandchildren.

 Musgrave's career in elective office began in 1991, when she served one term on the Fort Morgan School Board, where she focused on changing the local sex education curriculum to abstinence-only.
 She was also involved in the Fort Morgan Right To Life chapter, at one time serving as its president.
 Musgrave was then elected to the Colorado State House of Representatives in 1992, and served there until after her successful 1998 campaign for a Colorado State Senate seat.
 While serving in the state senate, Musgrave was selected the Senate Republican Caucus Chairman.
 In 2002, Musgrave ran for the Fourth Congressional District seat being vacated by Bob Schaffer.

 Musgrave is a devout Pentecostal (she is a member of the Assemblies of God), and was one of three Pentecostals serving in the 110th Congress.
 The others—Republicans—were Tim Johnson of Illinois and Todd Tiahrt of Kansas.

 Musgrave was one of the most conservative members of the state legislature, often sparring with more socially moderate and liberal legislators.
 She focused her time on social issues.
 She staunchly opposed granting civil unions and marriage for same-sex couples.
 In another area she was active on small business and agricultural issues, particularly authoring bills to exempt farm equipment dealers from sales tax and lowering taxes on small business.